corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 The combination of these changes has made `HashMap` much more performant than before, so there is no good reason to use `BTreeMap` anymore, other than the ordering guarantee.

 One important distinction to note: iteration order over a `HashMap` is random, while `BTreeMap`'s iteration order is always sorted by the key's `Ord` implementation (not by insertion order).
 This makes `BTreeMap` useful when you need to iterate over keys in a sorted manner.
 If you're aggregating data in a `HashMap` but need a sorted list, you'll need to collect into a vector and sort it manually.
 In contrast, `BTreeMap` gives you sorted iteration for free.
 So while `HashMap` is better for random access operations, `BTreeMap` is still helpful when sorted iteration is required.
+I would argue that it's a bit of a niche use case, however.

 In ["Smolderingly fast b-trees"](https://www.scattered-thoughts.net/writing/smolderingly-fast-btrees/), Jamie Brandon compares the performance of Rust's `BTreeMap` and `HashMap`.
-Here are my key takeaways:
+Here are the key takeaways:

 - When comparing performance, btrees were found to be significantly slower than hashmaps in most scenarios, especially for lookups.
 In the worst case with random-ish strings that share common prefixes, btrees performed dramatically worse.
 - Hashmaps benefit more from speculative execution between multiple lookups, while btrees don't.
 - btrees have performance "cliffs" when comparisons get more expensive and touch more memory
 - For space usage, the author estimates that btrees would use >60% more memory than hashmaps for random keys.

-I'd argue that a normal HashMap is fast enough nowadays.
+I'd argue that a normal HashMap is almost always the better choice and having two map implementations in the standard library is confusing.

-If the hash map is your bottleneck, you should probably look at your algorithm.
+On top of that, if the hash map is your bottleneck, you're doing pretty well already.

-If you need anything faster than that, there are plenty of external crates like [indexmap](https://github.com/indexmap-rs/indexmap) crate for insertion-order preservation and [dashmap](https://github.com/xacrimon/dashmap) for concurrent access.
+If you need anything faster, there are plenty of great external crates like [indexmap](https://github.com/indexmap-rs/indexmap) crate for insertion-order preservation and [dashmap](https://github.com/xacrimon/dashmap) for concurrent access.
+That's why `BTreeMap` is not my favorite collection type in the standard library (sorry!), but to be fair I hold that belief pretty loosely.
-I personally believe that having two map implementations is confusing.
+I **did** want to mention, however, that there are more modern alternatives in the wider Rust ecosystem that some people might not be aware of.

 ## `std::path::Path`